On this page you will find an overview of the answers to the Frequently Asked Questions (FAQ) we receive at IHLIA.

 Most of the books are in a separate storage area.
 A small number of books, mainly new study books and biographies, can be found in the book cabinets on the 3rd floor.

 There are three IHLIA book cabinets on the 3rd floor of the OBA: two white cabinets and a Pink Cabinet.
-They are located nearby the lifts.
-This collection can be perused at any time during the opening hours of the OBA (seven days per week from 10:00 to 22:00).
+These stand behind each other in front of the information desk.
+This collection can be consulted at any time during the opening hours of the OBA (Monday to Friday: 8 am – 10 pm / Saturday and Sunday: 10 am – 10 pm).

 The collection in the white cabinets CANNOT BE BORROWED.
 You can however BORROW from the collection in the Pink Cabinet via the OBA.

 The first white cabinet contains REFERENCE BOOKS, ANTHOLOGIES and BIOGRAPHIES.
 The second white cabinet contains STUDY BOOKS.
-The books are arranged in alphabetic order according to authors.
+The books are arranged alphabetically, based on the signature code that you will find in the online catalog with the desired title(s).

 Yes.
 In these reading lists you will find recent titles of books, article and research works or theses about various LGBT subjects.
 When we selected the subjects, we based our choices on the most prevalent information requests submitted to IHLIA.